supercontainers/containers-wg/_ideas/container-metadata.md

 ## What are the challenges that we are trying to solve?

  - Containers are not able to provide enough metadata about binaries / libraries inside to assess compatibility with a host.
+ - Existing container metadata does not come in any standard format that can be easily parsed.
+HPC developers often must parse build files, scripts, image layers, etc. (when available) to determine the contents.
+ - Configuration of software and environment variables can affect reproducibility but are rarely captured in metadata.

-Containers are black boxes.
+Containers can seem like black boxes.
 But for running a container on HPC, we need to know about:

 1. attributes of the applications and binaries that are contained inside
 2. what requirements might be for running (e.g. hardware, memory, disk space)